 Other factors may influence the severity of lockdown-related violence.
 Evans et al. (2020, Measuring the Shadow Pandemic) and Sharma & Borah (2020) emphasize how job loss, income instability, and closed schools and workplaces can exacerbate domestic conflict and reduce opportunities for outside detection or escape.
 On the other hand, governments that maintained strong income support programs may have softened these effects.

-This body of evidence raises a key question: Can we find an optimal lockdown length for each country — one that limits deaths but avoids triggering a surge in domestic violence?
+This body of evidence raises a key question: Could there be an optimal lockdown length (per country) that manages the trade-off between decreasing death rates and increasing surges of domestic violence?
 This study aims to model that trade-off using cross-national data on lockdown length, COVID-19 deaths, income support, workplace closures, and reported DV incidents.
 If such a point can be found — and appears consistently across countries — it could provide valuable policy guidance for managing future crises without worsening home violence.